 It’s about sending a message: Best drama movies

-The wonderfully deranged thing about the Joker is that he’s entirely open for interpretation.
+The wonderfully deranged thing about this DC villain is that he’s entirely open for interpretation.
 There’s Jack Nicholson’s clean-cut mafioso in Tim Burton’s Batman, Heath Ledger’s disturbed loose cannon, Jared Leto’s bling-clad gangster, and Joaquin Phoenix’s misunderstood comedian.
-No matter how you like your Joker, there’s something for everyone.
+No matter how you like your Joker actor, there’s something for everyone.

 Sorry.
 But let’s face it, Joe Chill is the ultimate Batman villain.
 Without the desperate criminal, there wouldn’t be a caped crusader at all.
 Thomas and Martha Wayne’s murder has been depicted in film, TV, and animation that many times that we’re all just waiting for another slow-motion shot of Martha’s pearls falling to the floor in Matt Reeves’ The Batman.

 But in all seriousness, Joe Chill is the personification of everything wrong with Gotham City.
 In Nolan’s Batman Begins, Richard Brake’s version of the mugger is a destitute man pushed to the point of desperation when he kills Bruce’s parents.
 No matter how much future filmmakers, writers, and artists remix Bats’ story, there always has to be a Joe Chill.

 If you love superhero movies, check out our article on how to watch all the different Superman movies in order, or dive into everything we know about The Batman 2 release date and the Joker 2 release date.